uedah1999/GFScraping/README.md

 ```

 If you need to check which programs need scraping, ***make sure to check `unscraped_programs_file`***.
 It is essential to the scripts that the date of each program is stored in ***yyyy-mm-dd format*** in all of the four csv files (e.g. *2020-06-06*).
 By default, Excel reformats this to *(m)m-(d)d-yy* format (e.g. *6/6/20*); thus, ***avoid manually modifying and saving the csv files***.

+## How to use the Colab notebook for video clips
+Upload all the emails from NDS as `.xml` files to a Google Driver folder, and adjust the filepaths accordingly.
+The notebook is similar to `nds_scraper.py`, thus a detailed script logic is omitted here.

 ## Updates of January 2021
 The original scripts were written in June 2019, revised in July 2020, but had issues of 1) scraping unnecessary transcripts, and 2) missing necessary transcripts.
 Main updates of January 2021 include: